Garethp/RikaiRebuilt/README.md

  * Importing to Anki
  * Customizing the keyboard shortcuts
  * Support for Multiple dictionaries
+ * Support for adding tags when importing in to Anki

 #### Not completed
  * EPWING dictionary support